Enrolment

 3. If you haven't already, contact us to book a tour.

-You are exempt from paying the administration fee if your child is in a priority group.
+You are exempt from paying the administration fee if your child is in a high-priority group.

 Enrolment cycle